jakcal/ByteStreamAndroid/README.md

  9. GdrivePlayer/Google drive/Ok.ru/Aflamyz/Vup.to/Mixdrop

 We are adding more than 5 websites per day to the app through our Node.js server which is the main server and the app work only as a client-side for the server.
 Although there is an option of using the local scrapper in case the server(and all the backup ones) is down.

+## Download
+You can get the stable version from the official website [from here](https://superapps.ml/apps/byte/).
+Or you can download the latest apk direcly [from here](https://github.com/jakcal/APPS/raw/master/bytestreamV08.apk).